-■First: Soap stone
+•First: Soap stone

-Reason of choice it topping the list of (Lower thermal conductivity), in addition to being available in Egypt in comparison to others on the list.
+Reason of choosing it is topping the list of (Lower thermal conductivity), in addition to being available in Egypt in comparison to others on the list .

-Second: Marble.
+•Second: Marble.

-Reason of choice it topping the list of (High specific heat capacity), making it a good option to not contributing in heating the space quickly at least.
+Reason of choosing it is topping the list of (High specific heat capacity), making it a good option to not contributing in heating the space quickly at least.

-Digging deeper in usage of marble and trying to identify specific types better than others in full filling the target and by analyzing marbles , it is concluded that the following types have lower thermal conductivity than the average thermal conductivity of marble (which is $2.53~\mathrm{W/mK}$:
+Digging deeper in usage of marble and trying to identify specific types better than others in full filling the target and by analyzing marbles, it is concluded that the following types have lower thermal conductivity than the average thermal conductivity of marble (which is 2.53 W/mK :